Semantic Segmentation by Semantic Proportions: Methodology

-The SPSS+ architecture (in Figure \ref{fig:model2}) uses the loss $\mathcal{L}_{\rm total}$, which considers the annotations of the SP and semantic keypoints, to train the CNN backbone.
+where $\alpha$ is an adjustable weight to determine the trade-off between $\mathcal{L}_{\rm sp}$ and $\mathcal{L}_{\rm sm}$.
+The SPSS+ architecture uses the loss $\mathcal{L}_{\rm total}$, which considers the annotations of the SP and segmentation masks for training.
 Similar to the SPSS architecture (in Figure \ref{fig:model1}), the extracted features $\vect{Y}_i$ of the trained CNN in the SPSS+ architecture are the prediction of the class-wise segmentation masks, i.e., the semantic segmentation results.

 Our SPSS can generally achieve comparable performance against benchmark semantic segmentation methods.
-Moreover, we find that for quite challenging semantic segmentation problems for example the ones with severe semantic class imbalance, our SPSS+ can still perform effectively.
-Please see Section \ref{sec:experiments} for more details regarding validation and comparison.
+SPSS+ works as a performance booster and improves the segmentation ability of SPSS without extra training data or model complexity.
+More details regarding the extensive validation and comparison are given in Section \ref{sec:experiments}.